www.thementawai.com

 The universe consists of three interconnected layers: the sky above, the human world in the middle, and the realm beneath.
 These domains are inhabited by countless beings — ancestral spirits, animal-souls, plant-souls, and forces that may be protective, indifferent, or dangerous.
 A good life depends on maintaining respectful relations with all of them.

-Mentawai shamans singing
+Mentawai shamans singing on Siberut

 Kerei - the Mentawai shamans - singing sacred songs for the ancestral spirits

-Simagere - Souls
+Simagere & KECAT - Souls & SPIRITS

 Movement and Vulnerability